House (1977 film): Legacy

 House has been included in multiple lists by various media outlets.
 In 2009, the Japanese film magazine Kinema Junpo placed House at number 160 on their list of top 200 Japanese films.
 It was placed at number 117 by Rotten Tomatoes based on its average review score, in their list of 200 Greatest Horror Movies of All Time.
 Screen Rant ranked the film at number 9 in their list of The 16 Best Japanese Horror Movies of All Time.
 Bloody Disgusting included the film in The 20 All-Time Best Haunted House Horror Movies, stating that the film "takes the haunted house concept to wacky extremes".

+Sarah Cleary for BFI commented that the film was "a fevered flight of horror-fantasy like no other."
+Similarly, Far Out described it as "a psychedelic trip like no other, featuring a flurry of animation, surreal violence and enigmatic Japanese energy [...]
+Obayashi suffuses his world with a mix of vivid hand-drawn animation and surreal cinematic choices to take the viewer on a dance of phantasmagorical absurdity."